How FRAM Memory Simplifies Embedded System Data Logging

 The Importance Of Data Logging in Embedded Systems

 Reliable data logging capability in embedded systems solutions datalogging has always been mandatory regardless of its application.
 For example, fire alarm systems require all events to be properly logged in case of an audit, and attendance management systems require accurate logs of employee movement within the premises in the hardware controller.

 Data integrity is the next most important thing than sounding the alarm.

-While most electrical designers have no problem implementing an accurate data logging architecture, preserving the integrity of the data in the event of power failure is a challenge.
-The same can be said about ensuring that the lifetime of memory chips are extended to their maximum.
+While most electrical designers have no problem implementing an accurate data-logging architecture, preserving the integrity of the data in the event of power failure is a challenge.
+The same can be said about ensuring that the lifetime of memory chips is extended to their maximum.

 How FRAM Changes Datalogging Designs In Embedded Systems.

-A great way of visualizing data logging is to think about the thousands of books in your college’s.
+A great way of visualizing data logging is to think about the thousands of books in your college.
 Retrieving your favorite Harry Potter book will take less than a couple of minutes when everything is properly organized.
 However, if the shelves suddenly don’t have labels or the books are misplaced, then you’re in for a long tedious search.
-In embedded systems, tens of thousands records are stored in the memory, and they are constantly being retrieved by software applications to an external database.
-That means the microcontroller (MCU) itself has to be intelligent enough to keep track on the newest and oldest data and mitigate what happens when the memory is full.
+In embedded data logging systems, tens of thousands of records are stored in the memory, and they are constantly being retrieved by software applications to an external database.
+That means the microcontroller (MCU) itself has to be intelligent enough to keep track of the newest and oldest data and mitigate what happens when the memory is full.